adhirajb1109/blogfolio/src/content/posts/fixing-democracy-in-india-through-digitalisation.md

 - In a representative democracy, citizens exercise their political power indirectly by electing representatives.
 But, this system has led to a sense of detachment and lack of direct participation among the citizens.
 Many people feel disconnected from the political process between the elections resulting in low voter turnout.
 - Elected representatives sometimes misuse their power by engaging in corrupt practices such as bribery, favouritism or using public funds for personal welfare.
 - Frequent changes in governments have lead to ineficiencies in decision making.
-New governments try to override even the good decisions and policies of the previous government to entrust its voter bank which leads to instablity and latency in passing new policies.
+New governments try to override even the good decisions and policies of the previous government to satisy its voter bank which leads to instablity and latency in passing new policies.
-This is one of the reasons of the exponential growth of China.
-Due to China being a one-party state, the government did not have to please or entrust its voter bank by making policies in their favour and, the government remained constant.
-The stability played a huge role in the rise of China as an economic superpower.
+One of the reasons of the exponential growth of China is the stability that a one-party system provides.
+Due to China being a one-party state, the government did not have to satisy its voter bank by making policies in their favour and, those hasty decisions were not taken.
+This stability played a huge role in the rise of China as an economic superpower.

 These problems above are breaking the trust of the citizens upon democracy which leads them to towards preferring undemocratic type of governments.
 Here, **direct democracy** comes to our rescue.